 I have always been interested in the latest gadgets

-I was one of the first people to purchase a Nook eReader when it first came out (more on that here) and got my first Android phone in 2010 (read my first ever blog post on Android here).
-I love playing with new technology and figuring out what it can do, and how it can be used to help others.
+I was one of the first people to purchase a Nook eReader when it first came out and got my first Android phone in 2010.
+It’s fun to play with new technology and figure out what it can do, and how it can be used to help others.

 I spent a lot of time in nursing homes